Primo909/parallel_relativity/README.md

 .
 ├── bin				# folder of executables
-├── lib				# files necessary for compilation of the code ├── main			# C++ main files for unparallelized code (main.C) and parallelized code (parallel_main.C) - what is file_configuration_test??
-AND DELETE OTHER STUFF
-├── pyt				# python scripts to make animations, and convergence and speedup graphs │   └── Figures		# location of figures made by python scripts └── src				# documentation of C++ class WaveEquationSolver1D, for the unparallelized code
+├── lib				# files necessary for compilation of the code ├── main			# C++ main files for unparallelized code (main.C) and parallelized code (parallel_main.C) ├── pyt				# python scripts to make animations, and convergence and speedup graphs │   └── Figures		        # location of figures made by python scripts └── src				# documentation of C++ class WaveEquationSolver1D, for the unparallelized code

 6 directories